Army Cadet Force: Investigation into sexual abuse

-In 2012 payouts made to victims of sexual abuse across all Cadet Forces totaled £1,475,844.
-In 2013 payouts totaled £64,782, and in 2014 payouts totaled £544,213.

-In 2017, a BBC Panorama episode entitled "Cadet Abuse Cover-Up" highlighted sexual abuse cases in the British Cadet Forces.
+In 2012, payouts made to victims of sexual abuse across all Cadet Forces totalled £1,475,844.
+In 2013 payouts totalled £64,782, and in 2014 payouts totalled £544,213.
+In 2017, a BBC Panorama episode entitled "Cadet Abuse Cover-Up" highlighted sexual abuse cases in the Community Cadet Forces.
 In the years 2012 to 2017 there were 201 allegations of sexual abuse made against ACF volunteers, including historical allegations.
 158 cases were referred to the Police for investigation, and 62 offenders were dismissed.

+Deaths on Exercises

+The Cadet Forces claim a tight safety programme, and that injuries or more serious incidents are rare.
+A freedom of information request to the Ministry of Defence revealed that a total of 10 cadets have died whilst taking part in cadet duties and activities.
+5 fatalities were due to Road Traffic Accidents, 3 fatalities were due to aircraft accidents, 1 fatality was due to a boating incident and 1 fatality was due to substance abuse.
+In 1998, a cadet was fatally injured on a fieldcraft training exercise.

 Structure and organisation

 Most British counties have centralised cadet forces that make up the ACF as a national whole.
-The counties are generally split into companies, each of which includes several detachments, the name given to a unit of cadets that parade in a particular town or village.
-Some battalions or Counties are affiliated with a certain Regiment or Corps within the British Army, and wear their insignia including cap badge, colour of beret and stable belt subject to individual County/Area regulations.
-In other battalions or counties each detachment is individually affiliated to a Regiment or Corps within the British Army.
-Detachments are usually called by the name of the place in which they are based or those attached to schools may use the name of the school.
+The counties (or known as sectors in London) are generally split into companies, each of which includes several detachments, the name given to a unit of cadets that parade in a particular town or village.
+Some battalions or counties are affiliated with a certain Regiment or Corps within the British Army, and wear their insignia including cap badge, colour of beret and stable belt subject to individual county/area regulations.

 Cadet Force Adult Volunteers

-Adults may join the ACF to instruct through two different routes – as an Adult Instructor (AI) or as a Commissioned Officer.